JMSNHU/JMSNHU.github.io/FrontPage.md

 ## Software Design and Engineering project: Medical testing software

-This project wasn't enterily written by me.
+This project wasn't entirely written by me.
 Instead, it was a project that I had created tests for.
-I felt that this was a good project for this goal, as it shows that I can take an existing project, and determine how it works.
-By writing a set of tests for this project, it shows that I can figure out what is important to the project, and test those specific features.
-Using these skills, I can search exisiting code for issues, without making changes.
-This is an important skil when working at a company, as I will often not have the ability to change the code on a whim.
+I felt that this was a good project for this goal, as it shows that I can take an existing project and determine how it works.
+By writing a set of tests for this project, it shows that I can figure out what is important to the project and test those specific features.
+Using these skills, I can search existing code for issues, without making changes.
+This is an important skill when working at a company, as I will often not have the ability to change the code on a whim.
 [Here](_updated_Milestone2.zip) is the file.

-## Algorithm and Data Structures project: A Sppon
+## Algorithm and Data Structures project: A Spoon

 This project creates a spoon in 3D space using OpenGL.
 It does this by utilizing C++ and a file containing a list of indices.
 After it pulls the list of indices from the file, it inserts them into a List, which it can reference during runtime.
 Then, utilizing OpenGL, it displays those on the screen.
 In addition to the spoon shape, it also uses a texture file to make the spoon look more metallic.
 Finally, it uses algorithms in order to make the spoon appear to be lit.
 [Here](Final.zip) is the files.